The 16 Reasons Downtowns Fail and What to Do Instead

 3. Confusing Plans With Strategy

-Plans describe.
-Strategy decides.
-What helps instead: Use plans as tools, not substitutes for ongoing decision-making.
+What helps instead: Use plans as tools, not substitutes for ongoing strategic decision-making.
+The plan doesn't run the work.
+The leadership team does.

 4. Ignoring Business Retention